Uncertainties about nursing demographics weigh on health policies

 3. Establish a tutoring system to support young students from their training to their first years of practice

 30% of nursing students quit during training.
 To respond to this problem of abandonment, the ONI recommends the establishment of a tutoring system from the IFSI to the first years of practice.
-The nursing profession is sometimes very hard; it is about better supporting vocations, and no longer leaving nursing students helpless in the face of human situations which can be complicated.
+The nursing profession is sometimes very hard; it is regarding better supporting vocations, and no longer leaving nursing students helpless in the face of human situations which can be complicated.

 4. Work on the attractiveness of the profession to attract professionals and to keep professionals in activity